austinarbor/version-catalog-generator/README.md

     versionCatalogs {
         generate("springLibs") { // the name of the generated catalog
-            from(toml("springBootDependencies")) // name of the bom library in the version catalog propertyOverrides = mapOf("jackson-bom.version" to "2.16.1") // optionally override some version properties }
+            from(toml("springBootDependencies")) // name of the bom library in the version catalog propertyOverrides = mapOf(
+                "jackson-bom.version" to "2.16.1", // optionally override some version properties using a literal value "mockito.version" to versionRef("mockito"), // or you can reference version aliases in the source toml )
+        }
         generate("awsLibs") {
             from(toml("awsBom"))